garfix/gdelt-php-examples/README.md

 ## Google Cloud accound key file

-Whenever you see "GDELT example-59bcb4241a57.json" in code (Constants::ACCOUNT_KEY_FILE), replace this with your own Google Cloud account JSON key.
+Replace the Google Cloud account key file in the code (Constants::ACCOUNT_KEY_FILE) with your own key.
-You can obtain one by creating an account at https://console.cloud.google.com/
+You can obtain one by creating an account at https://console.cloud.google.com/ Make sure you link and active billing account.